 Lien’s international conducting career spans collaborations with renowned orchestras across three continents.
 His 2025 season includes return engagements with the Singapore Symphony Orchestra, Sichuan Symphony Orchestra and Singapore Chinese Orchestra, alongside debuts with Resound Collective, Little Giant Chinese Chamber Orchestra, and others.
 In Asia, he has conducted the Hong Kong Sinfonietta, Bangkok Metropolitan Orchestra, and Jakarta Simfonia Orchestra.
 His European engagements include performances with the Polish National Radio Symphony Orchestra, NFM Wrocław Philharmonic, Polish Baltic Philharmonic Orchestra, Kraków Philharmonic Orchestra, Pannon Philharmonic Orchestra, and the Transylvania State Philharmonic Orchestra in Cluj-Napoca.
 In the United States, he has led the Rochester Philharmonic Orchestra and Symphoria in Syracuse.
 He has also appeared at many music festivals such as the Singapore International Festival of Arts, IntAct Festival, Thailand International Composition Festival, Gdańsk Music Festival and International Mozartiana Festival.

 Lien’s talent has earned him invitations to prestigious international festivals and recognition from esteemed figures, including the late Bernard Haitink and Peter Eötvös, as well as Paavo Järvi, Cristian Măcelaru, and Tsung Yeh.
 His has participated in masterclasses with eminent orchestras such as the Seoul Philharmonic Orchestra, City of Birmingham Symphony Orchestra, MDR Leipzig Radio Symphony Orchestra, Lucerne Festival Strings, and Moscow Philharmonic Orchestra.
-Additionally, he was named an inaugural Mahler Conducting Fellow for the Colorado MahlerFest XXIX.
+Additionally, he was selected as an inaugural Mahler Conducting Fellow for the Colorado MahlerFest XXIX.

 Lien holds a doctorate in orchestral conducting from the Eastman School of Music, where he studied with Neil Varon and received the Walter Hagen Conducting Prize.
-His academic foundation includes degrees from the University of Cincinnati College-Conservatory of Music and the Yong Siew Toh Conservatory of Music, with additional studies at the Peabody Conservatory of Music.
+His academic credentials includes degrees from the University of Cincinnati College-Conservatory of Music and the Yong Siew Toh Conservatory of Music, with additional studies at the Peabody Conservatory of Music.

-(updated Feb 2025 Please destroy all previously dated materials & do not alter this biography without approval)
+(updated Apr 2025 – Please destroy all previously dated materials & do not alter this biography without approval)

 Résumé and repertoire list available upon request here